feastorg/KiCad-Master-Lib/docs/getting_started.md

 - **KiCad 9.x stable**.
 Tested against 9.0 series releases.
 Earlier majors (8.x and older) are not supported for editing these libraries.
 - Git 2.25+ with submodule support.
-- Disk space: ~1-2 GB after submodules are fetched (varies by vendor repos).
+- Disk space: ~400 MB for the full checkout with submodules.

 ## Clone the repository with submodules